mui/material-ui/docs/data/joy/customization/dark-mode/dark-mode.md

 {{"demo": "IdentifySystemMode.js"}}

 :::warning
-**Note:** Make sure to use `useColorScheme()` in a component that's inside `<CssVarsProvider>`, otherwise it will throw an error.
+The `useColorScheme()` hook only works with components nested inside of `<CssVarsProvider>`—otherwise it will throw an error.
 :::

 ## Creating a mode-toggle component

-To allow your user to toggle freely between modes, let's create a mode-toggle button component.
+You can create a toggle component to give users the option to select between modes.

 In the example below, we're using a `Button` component that calls `setMode` from the `useColorSchemes()` hook to handle the mode toggling.